Azure/blobporter/README.md

 - `i`, `--remove_directories` *bool* if set blobs are downloaded or uploaded without keeping the directory structure of the source.
 Not applicable when the source is a HTTP endpoint.

-## Optimizing Transfers

-BlobPorter has several configuration options that can be used to miximize performance for specific use cases.

 ## Performance Considerations

 By default, BlobPorter creates 5 readers and 8 workers for each core on the computer.
 You can overwrite these values by using the options -r (number of readers) and -g (number of workers).
 When overriding these options there are few considerations: